Searching for Honda Wave/ZN100 partslist/workshopmanual

 @mi-6: Wäs bedankt!

-Soetwas hatte ich geahnt und extra bei Wiki nachgeschlagen.
+Soetwas hatte ich geahnt und extra bei Wiki nachgeschlagen. :shock:

 Die sehen das irgendwie anders: http://de.wiktionary.org/wiki/geil